 Clonroche National School began is Green Flag journey in 2008.
-Since then we have achieved three Green Flags for Waste and Litter, Energy and Water.
-We will begin work on the next flag, Transport and Travel, in the 2020- 2021 school year.
+Since then we have achieved four Green Flags for Waste and Litter, Energy, Water and Travel.
+We will begin work on the next flag, Biodiversity, in the next school year.

 In Clonroche National School we place a huge emphasis on sustainability and this is at the core of what we try to achieve by taking part in the Green Flag programme.
 The children learn lifelong skills for sustainable living.
 You can read about our Green School journey and progress in each of the attached reports.